-Grading: The grades will be based on homework assignments (40%), two exams (20%) each), and a final project (20%).
+Grading: The grades will be based on homework assignments (35%), midterm exams (20% each), and final exam (25%).

-Exams: Two noncumulative exams will be given in class.
+Exams: The two midterms will be given in class.
+However, the final exam is 2 hour long and its location will be announced later.
 There will be no make-ups.